ue22-p23/web/notebooks/40-general-tips-nb.md

   * **BUT NEVER USE SOMETHING THAT YOU DO NOT UNDERSTAND**
   * **always** try to understand what you are using from others
   * **always** adapt the code you want to use from others
+  * this goes for ChatGPT and/or copilot, of course !
-* gather all technics aquired in previous steps and combine them
+* gather all technics acquired in previous steps and combine them
-* merge often
+* commit often
 * enjoy ;)